 This is all based on personal taste, but I love when my focus is on the dog, and there are no other distractions but that loveable, sweet expression and, of course, those big puppy dog eyes.
 A pop of colour in the background creates an eye-catching visual.

-6. Hire a professional dog photographer
+Hire a professional dog photographer

 For an easier shoot, be sure to read your dog’s personality.
-Observe your subject and include its strengths in your pictures for the most natural results.
+Observe your subject and include their strengths in your pictures for the most natural results.
 If your pet model is very energetic, you’ll be able to prepare yourself for a fast-paced and unpredictable photo shoot.
-If they enjoy lazing around, you can bring a few treats with you to catch their attention.
+If they enjoy lazing around, you can bring a few treats to catch their attention.
 Be prepared with a portable dog shower for those outdoor photoshoots to keep those paws clean.

-Also, don’t underestimate the amount of physical work this takes – be prepared to be sore from all the squats and planking it takes to get to your dog’s eye level and capture the perfect shot.
+Also, don’t underestimate the amount of physical work this takes – be prepared to be sore from all the squats and planking it takes to get to your dog’s eye level to capture the perfect shot.